KarstenWendtTUD/sal-metaclustering/README.md

 * OrdinalEncoder

-#### Supervised Learning Models

-The configurations of the supervised learning models are differentiated according to classification and regression problems.
-For each of the learning objectives there is a separate file.
-The documentation of overridden parameters can be found as comments in the files themselves.

-Learning objectives and model configurations:

-* CR1: config/training/supervised/classification/cr1.yml
-* ELNRisk: config/training/supervised/classification/eln-risk.yml
-* EFSTM: config/training/supervised/regression/efstm.yml
-* OSTM: config/training/supervised/regression/ostm.yml
-* RFSTM: config/training/supervised/regression/rfstm.yml

-Variable parameters (params) of the respective model (type) are documented on the sklearn pages.
-A list of supported models can also be found in sal.models.model_factory_mapping.

 #### Grid-Search (Unsupervised ML)

 The configuration of the grid search is done analog to the definition of the supervised ML via the configuration file grid_search.yml